RangerRhino23/PyBlog-Website/Blog-Ideas.md

     Building (game of your choice)

-* How to setup Visual Studio Code
+* How to setup Visual Studio Code - Ryan working on

 * Installing modules and using them correctly.

 * simple python logic, for loops, while loops etc. - DONE

-* Making a chatroom with sockets/networking - Bailey working on
+* Making a chatroom with sockets/networking - DONE